 ACHD’s Experience with Colon Cancer

-ACHD’s Legislative Advocate, Sheila Johnston started a very personal experience with colon cancer in the summer of 2014.
-Her husband, who is only 37 years old, was diagnosed with colon cancer.
-She and her husband are now one year into their colon cancer journey and are thankful they identified the symptoms as early as they did.
+ACHD’s Legislative Advocate, Sheila Johnston started a very personal experience with colon cancer last summer.
+Her husband, who is only 36 years old, was diagnosed with colon cancer.
+She and her husband are now eight months into their colon cancer journey and are thankful they identified the symptoms as early as they did.
 Sheila and her husband recommend regular screenings and speaking with your doctor as soon as you notice any changes in your body.

 What is Colorectal Cancer?